Stiff Tickseed is a native, erect, perennial plant of the prairies and open woods, growing up to three feet high on stiff erect unbranched stems.

 Above: 1st photo - The outer ring of disc florets have opened and show the dark color of the anthers at maturity.

-Below: 1st photo - The flower head has 8 broadly oblong phyllaries, matching the number of ray florets, subtended by 9 to 12+ green linear involucral bracts.
+Below: 1st photo - The flower head has 8 broadly oblong phyllaries, matching the number of ray florets, subtended by 9 to 12+ green linear calyculi.
 2nd photo - The stem is unbranched with upper most leaves with smaller lobes.
 3rd photo - Sometimes the center lobe of the leaf may divide again.
 The leaf stalk is winged, appearing to be a continuation of the center lobe.

 Below: Fall color can be a very deep scarlet-red.
 Beautiful color with the right seasonal conditions.